Admission into the Master of Athletic Training Program

-- 3.0 grade point average or higher is preferred in the Master of Athletic Training prerequisite classes including COMM 203 and WRIT 102 or equivalent, a minimum of 2.75 will be accepted.
+- A 3.0-grade point average or higher is preferred in the Master of Athletic Training prerequisite courses, a minimum of 2.75 is required.

 - Preferred Sports Medicine or Equivalent Courses

-- Three references from college/university faculty, staff, administrators, coaches, personal acquaintances, etc. These references should detail the student’s demonstration of skills and traits, i.e. dependability, responsibility, initiative, leadership, communication skills, etc., that are critical for the success of an entry level BOC-certified Athletic Trainer
+- Two references from college/university faculty, staff, administrators, coaches, personal acquaintances, etc., detailing the student's demonstration of skills and traits critical for the success of an entry-level BOC-certified Athletic Trainer (e.g., dependability, responsibility, initiative, leadership, communication skills, etc.) are required.

 - Verification that the student understands and meets the Technical Standards for admission into the Master of Athletic Training Program.

-** Upon review of application, applicant will be contacted for an interview with the faculty and staff of the Athletic Training and Sports Medicine department.
+** Upon review of the application, the applicant will be contacted for a virtual interview with the faculty and staff of the Athletic Training and Sports Medicine Department.

 Clinical Experience Requirements